Wacky-Mole/WackysDatabase/README.md

 `FoodStats` (FoodData): The food-related statistics of the item.
 ### FoodData

 - `m_foodHealth` (float): The health provided by the food.
 - `m_foodStamina` (float): The stamina provided by the food.
 - `m_foodRegen` (float): The regeneration rate of the food.
 - `m_foodBurnTime` (float): The burn time of the food.
 - `m_FoodEitr` (float): The eitr provided by the food.
+- `feastStacks` (int): How many stacks/portions of food each feasts gives.

+You Can NOT clone feasts, they are very complicated.

 </br>